paralin/tinygo-wasip2-prototype/README.md

 4. TinyGo runtime calls WASI's `monotonic-clock.subscribeDuration(duration)`
 5. Our shim returns a Pollable object
 6. TinyGo runtime calls `pollable.block()` on that object
-7. The worker thread sends a message to the main thread with the operation details and a SharedArrayBuffer
+7. The Pollable's block method uses Atomics.wait with a timeout set to the desired duration
-8. The main thread handles the timer operation asynchronously
-9. Meanwhile, the worker thread blocks synchronously using Atomics.wait on the SharedArrayBuffer
+8. The worker thread blocks synchronously until Atomics.wait times out after the specified duration
-10. When the operation completes, the main thread notifies the worker by setting a value in the SharedArrayBuffer
-11. The worker wakes up from Atomics.wait and continues execution

-This architecture provides several benefits:
-- The main thread remains responsive during blocking operations
-- True synchronous blocking is achieved in the worker thread
-- The application follows standard WASI interfaces
-- Complex operations can be handled asynchronously by the main thread while appearing synchronous to the WASM code
+9. Execution continues after the timeout